FACTBOX-Donald Trump's tangled web of legal and financial worries | Law-Order

 GEORGIA ELECTION-SUBVERSION CHARGES Trump on Aug.
 31, 2023, pleaded not guilty to state criminal charges in Georgia arising from his efforts to reverse his 2020 election loss.
 A grand jury indicted him after an investigation by Fulton County District Attorney Fani Willis, an elected Democrat.
 Judge Scott McAfee has yet to set a trial date.

 Trump and his 18 co-defendants were charged under Georgia's broadly written Racketeer Influenced and Corrupt Organizations Act that originally targeted the mafia.
 He was charged with 13 felony counts, but the judge later dismissed three counts.
 Lawyers for Trump failed to have Willis disqualified.
 They had accused her of having an inappropriate relationship with Nathan Wade, the special prosecutor she appointed to lead the case.
-On March 15, the judge said Willis could stay on the case if she removed Wade.
+On Friday, the judge said Willis could stay on the case if Wade was removed.
+He resigned the position later in the day.

 Other co-defendants include Mark Meadows, Trump's former White House chief of staff, and lawyers Rudy Giuliani and John Eastman.
 They have pleaded not guilty.
 TRIAL OVER 'HUSH MONEY' TO PORN STAR